 https://homekongkitchen.com

-So happy and honored to have been awarded a Happy Homes Award on behalf of Home Kong Kitchen by the Mission For Migrant Workers! 💜 🙏 💜 What an incredible way to celebrate HKK‘s first birthday!
-Doubly honored to be receiving this award at the same time as the inspirational Daisy Tam and our friends and collaborators at Breadline!
+So happy and honoured to have been awarded a Happy Homes Award on behalf of Home Kong Kitchen by the Mission For Migrant Workers! 💜 🙏 💜 What an incredible way to celebrate HKK‘s first birthday!
+Doubly honoured to be receiving this award at the same time as the inspirational Daisy Tam and our friends and collaborators at Breadline!
 Daisy and I intend to sink a cold one in celebration with our amazing volunteers at the earliest opportunity!!!
 Thanks to the MFMW and all our migrant friends!

 You can read more about the Mission’s incredible work supporting and protecting the human rights of migrant workers in Hong Kong here: https://www.migrants.net 🇵🇭 🇮🇩 🇭🇰 Look out for an interview with me and Daisy on the MFMW‘s Facebook page to be uploaded soon!